chanced/labeler/README.md

 response objects have a `GetLabels() map[string]string`.
 This package should be incredibly handy for anyone else on that platform.

-Having said that, I did my best to make this as generic as possible so it could be useful in other circumstances as well.
+I did my best to make this as generic as possible so it could be useful in other circumstances as well.
 I may, eventually, abstract out a lot of the logic and make a magic string package for struct tag parsing.